Benjamin-Lee/deep-rules/manuscript.md

 Training deep learning models often requires extensive computing infrastructure and patience to achieve state-of-the-art performance [@doi:10.1109/JPROC.2017.2761740].
 In some deep learning contexts, such as generating human-like text, state-of-the-art models have over one hundred billion parameters [@arxiv:2005.14165] and require very costly and time-consuming training procedures [@arxiv:1906.02243].
 These types of large language models are being used in biology to learn representations of protein sequences [@arxiv:2004.03497; @arxiv:2007.06225; @doi:10.1101/622803].
-Even those most deep learning applications in biology rarely require this much training, they can still require computational resources beyond those available on consumer-grade devices such as laptops or office desktops.
+Even though most deep learning applications in biology rarely require this much training, they can still require computational resources beyond those available on consumer-grade devices such as laptops or office desktops.
 Specialized hardware such as discrete graphics processing units (GPUs) and custom deep learning accelerators can dramatically reduce the time and cost required to train models [@doi:10.3390/info11040193].
 Still, this hardware is not universally accessible, and cloud-based rentals add additional cost and complexity.
 These specialized hardware solutions are likely to be more broadly available as deep learning becomes more popular.
 For example, recent-generation iPhones already have such hardware.